 FAQ: Submitting your interactive/immersive project

-IDFA welcomes entries for interactive and immersive works that range from webdocs, apps, data art and XR projects (e.g. Virtual Reality and Augmented Reality experiences) to multimedia journalism, (video) installations, games, and live performances.
+IDFA welcomes entries for interactive and immersive works that range from webdocs, apps, data art and XR projects (e.g. Virtual Reality and Augmented Reality experiences) to multimedia journalism, (video) installations, games, live performances, fulldome and social VR.
 We also encourage project submissions that combine documentary film elements with music, theater, dance and/or new media.
 For film submissions, please go to the separate IDFA FAQ page.

 Submission of an interactive/immersive project

 - What types of projects can I submit to IDFA DocLab?

 - What types of projects can I submit to IDFA on Stage?

 - What program section is my project eligible for?

 - Can I submit a work in progress?